Missouri Reintroduces Bill to Eliminate Mileage Restrictions for Historic Vehicles

 - S.B.
 278 recognizes that the collection and restoration of historic and classic cars is an important part of preserving the technological achievements and cultural heritage of the United States.

 Overview: SAN-supported legislation (S.B.
 278) has been introduced in Missouri that would allow historic vehicles to be issued license plates without an annual mileage restriction.
 Current law limits historic vehicle owners to 1,000 miles of driving for personal use per year.
 A similar bill was introduced in the state last year and failed to receive a committee hearing.
-The bill currently awaits consideration in the Senate Committee on Transportation, Infrastructure and Public Safety.
+The bill is scheduled for a hearing on Tuesday, March 30 in the Senate Committee on Transportation, Infrastructure and Public Safety.